tradwiki/Read_Signals/README.md

 ## Drawplank 2.0
 ![Drawplank screen capture](https://github.com/tradwiki/rythm-visuals-plank-5/blob/main/Media/Menu.png)
-[Drawplank 2.0] was developped in the specific context of video mapping through [Splash](https://sat.qc.ca/fr/splash/).
+[Drawplank 2.0](https://github.com/tradwiki/rythm-visuals-plank-5/tree/main/DrawPlanck-2.0) was developped with the purpose of being used for video mapping through [Splash](https://sat.qc.ca/fr/splash/).
 The program offers different modes of visual rendering of the plank's signal.

 <code style="color: Darkorange;">In order to use Drawplank 2.0, the python script must be running.</code>